Find Affordable College Courses

 The average amount in student loans that public health majors at American Military University take out while working on their Bachelor's Degree is $30,420.

-Full Public Health at American Public University System Report
+Read full report on Public Health at American Public University System

-A rank of #5 on this year’s list means University of North Carolina at Greensboro is a great place for public health students working on their online bachelor’s degree.
-UNC Greensboro is a fairly large public school located in the large city of Greensboro.
+Out of the 18 online programs at schools in the Southeast Region that were part of this year’s ranking, University of North Carolina at Greensboro landed the # 5 spot on the list.
+UNC Greensboro is a large public school located in the city of Greensboro.

 Of the 75 students majoring in public health at UNC Greensboro, 11% are male and 89% are female.